Not Charity, But a Chance: A Century of Goodwill

 In 1915 Reverend Dr. Henry Park Schauffler and Reverend Edward F. Sanderson founded a local assistance charity in Brooklyn, New York.
 Later that year they traveled to Boston to study an organization Reverend Edgar J. Helms had started in 1902, Morgan Memorial Cooperative Industries and Stores, Inc. Reverend Helms’ innovative new program collected donations of gently used goods and hired people in need to repair, clean, and sell the items.
 This allowed his clients to earn needed income while acquiring valuable skills.
 After witnessing the positive impact this approach was having on Boston’s Southside, Reverends Schauffler and Sanderson returned to Brooklyn and adopted Reverend Helms’ new method in Brooklyn, and Reverend Helms adopted their program’s name: Goodwill Industries.

 With their new system in place, Goodwill’s service sphere began to expand.
 Just four years after the founding of their project in Brooklyn, St. Paul’s Community House established a Goodwill agency in Jersey City, NJ, and in 1922 the Protestant Mission Society opened Manhattan’s first Goodwill chapter.
 Over the years these local chapters continued to grow and help more people find productive, meaningful work.
 In 1962 the chapters in Brooklyn and Manhattan merged, and by 1999 they joined their neighbors across the Hudson River to become Goodwill Industries of Greater New York and Northern New Jersey.

-Our programs continue to enable people with disabilities, new immigrants, ex-offenders, mature workers and underserved youth, to fully participate in society by achieving employment.
+Our programs continue to enable people with disabilities, new immigrants and refugees, unemployed and underemployed, veterans and their families, ex-offenders, mature workers and underserved youth, to fully participate in society by achieving employment.